SmoothHeaven/Project_9/README.md

 A project that attempts at detecting and tracking faces and visulized tracked faces in RVIZ.
-OpenCV's DNN was used for face detection
+OpenCV's DNN was used for face detection.
 To do:
 + Implement multiple faces tracking.
 + Optimize threads.